franciscop/polystore/readme.md

 }
 ```

 Note that this is NOT the public API, it's the internal **client** API.
-It's simpler than the public API since we do some of the heavy lifting as an intermediate layer (e.g. the `expires` will always be a `null` or `number`, never `undefined` or a `string`), but also it differs from polystore's API, like `.add()` has a different signature, and the group methods all take a explicit prefix.
+It's simpler than the public API since we do some of the heavy lifting as an intermediate layer (e.g. for the client, the `expires` will always be a `null` or `number`, never `undefined` or a `string`), but also it differs from polystore's public API, like `.add()` has a different signature, and the group methods all take a explicit prefix.

 **Expires**: if you set the `EXPIRES = true`, then you are indicating that the client WILL manage the lifecycle of the data.
 This includes all methods, for example if an item is expired, then its key should not be returned in `.keys()`, it's value should not be returned in `.values()`, and the method `.has()` will return `false`.
 The good news is that you will always receive the option `expires`, which is either `null` (no expiration) or a `number` indicating the time when it will expire.